 The www.dragonstreetdallas.com site has a complete list of galleries and a map.
 They galleries usually coordinates openings to the same evening, so you can see a lot of art in a few hours.

-Comments: A large space showing contemporary art by mostly Texas artists.
+Comments: New location!
+Contemporary art by mostly Texas artists.

 - Conduit § www.conduitgallery.com